-Annually, each transit operator, municipality or county is requested to submit a list of proposed transportation projects covering the next four-year period for inclusion in the TIP.
-Notification was provided via email on September 4, 2022 requesting candidate projects to be identified.
-On September 4, 2022, a legal notice was published in the Fond du Lac daily paper identifying a review and comment period from September 4 to October 4, 2022.
-It is anticipated that the MPO Technical Advisory Committee on October 5, 2022 would act on the draft project list for inclusion in the TIP and that the TIP would receive final consideration by the MPO policy board at its October 5, 2022 meeting.
-Documentation of the TIP published public involvement notice will be included in Appendix F. Need to include if there are any public responses received.
+Annually, each transit operator, municipality or county is asked to submit a list of proposed transportation projects covering the next four-year period for inclusion in the TIP.
+Notification to local units of government, including transit agencies, was provided via email on June, 2023 requesting candidate projects to be identified.
+On September 3, 2023, a legal notice was published in the Fond du Lac daily newspaper identifying a review and comment period from September 3 to October 3, 2023.
+It is anticipated that the MPO Technical Advisory Committee on October 4, 2023 will act on the draft project list for inclusion in the TIP and that the TIP would receive final consideration by the MPO policy board at its October 4, 2023 meeting.
+Documentation of the TIP published public involvement notice will be included in Appendix F.